A-190-5 Polyphonic USB/Midi-to-CV/Gate Interface

 In addition to the envelope curves, the A-190-5’s “CV2” output (= velocity dynamics of the Midi notes played) controls the cut-off frequency of the A-108 filters via their third CV input.
 I would have liked to have influenced the volume with the velocity too, but that will have to wait until I have an A-132-8 Octal Polyphonic VCA.

 As a “special request” I had a polyphonic portamento in mind.
-Unfortunately, the interface does not support this at the moment, and there is also no quadruple slew limiter.
+The interface did not yet support this at the time of these sound examples, and there was no four-fold slew limiter back then.
 But wait – it already exists: The A-129 / 3 together with the A-129 / 4 from the vocoder subsystem, which unfortunately has since been discontinued.

 The modulation wheel of my LMK2 is connected to one of the “CV3” outputs and simultaneously controls the frequency and amplitude (via an A-132-4 VCA) of an A-143-4 Quad VCO/VCLFO.
 The sostenuto pedal (the left pedal) on the LMK2 is also routed to one of the “CV3” outputs and reduces portamento through the A-129 / 4.
 Finally, the monophonic aftertouch ends up on “CV3” and is patched from there to the four free control voltage inputs of the A-108 filters.